questianon/sdupdates/README.md

 ### DEAD/MISSING
 If you have one of these, please get it to me

+Apparently there's a Google drive collection of downloads? (might be the korean site but mistyped)

 Dreambooth:
 * Anya Taylor-Joy: https://drive.google.com/drive/mobile/folders/1f0FI2Vtr0dNfxyCzsNkNau20JT9Kmgn-
 	* https://www.reddit.com/r/StableDiffusion/comments/xx8p1p/anya_taylorjoy_model_link_in_comments/